 Ivan Kaufman, the founder, chairman and CEO of Arbor Realty Trust, Inc. (NYSE:ABR), was interviewed on CNN Business “Markets Now.”
 Sharing his views that commercial real estate will emerge from the COVID-19 crisis, he said, “It’s not all doom and gloom.
 It’s an adjustment.”

 In the article “Commercial Real Estate Flounders as Housing Market Booms,” reporter Paul R. La Monica contrasted the pandemic’s impacts on housing compared to other real estate asset classes.

-Kaufman noted that the hospitality and retail sectors have taken a devasting hit.
+Kaufman noted that the hospitality and retail sectors have taken a devastating hit.
 However, he opined that people will return to their offices.
 The article stated, “Kaufman said that many big tech companies, which have done well during the pandemic, are still committed to having people come to physical offices occasionally instead of doing all work remotely.”
 With major urban markets being some of the most impacted labor markets by COVID-19, this return to offices will help them ease back into normalcy.